-World Relief Southern California has begun a border initiative to respond to the heightened influx of vulnerable families at the international border between the United States and Mexico.
+World Relief has begun a border initiative to respond to the heightened influx of vulnerable families at the international border between the United States and Mexico.

-Over the past several months, staff members of World Relief Southern California have gone to Tijuana, Mexico to offer free legal consultations to families looking to gain entry into the United States to apply for asylum.
+Over the past several months, legal professionals from World Relief's immigration legal services offices have gone to Tijuana, Mexico to offer free legal consultations to families looking to gain entry into the United States to apply for asylum.
 They have visited shelters where women and children that are seeking asylum reside.
 Additionally, they have witnessed people waiting in line for "their turn" to speak with officers about entering the United States, families visiting one another through the fence at the border, and have heard the many different life stories of these asylum seekers and what has brought them to the border.

 Migrant Journey || Jornada Migrante

 World Relief plans to go with partner churches to show that the church really does stand with the vulnerable.
 There our staff will be providing legal services to vulnerable migrants at the border, people from countries from the northern triangle of Central America, other parts of Latin America, the Carrivean and around the world are waiting at the border today in search of a better life, seeking asylum or another form of immigration into the United States.
 Alternativelym, many are trying to make a better life in Mexico.
 To get more information on an upcoming vision trip, please register your interest here: http://bit.ly/WRBorderVisionTrip.